magarittenguyen/ST558_Project3_GroupF/README.md

 The data is already split into 70% training and 30% test.
 Our main goal is to predict the number of shares.
 This will be our response variable.
 We will create four models each using 5-fold cross-validation.

-Two models will be multiple linear regression models, one will be a random forest model and the final model will be a boosted tree model
+Two models (first linear and random forest) will be multiple linear regression models, one will be a random forest model and the final model will be a boosted tree model.

+Two models below will use the following as the independent variables

+-   “n_tokens_title” (Number of words in the title),

+-   “n_tokens_content” (Number of words in the content)

+-   “num_imgs” (Number of images)

+-   “num_videos” (Number of videos)

+-   “is_weekend” (Was the article published on the weekend?)

+The final two models (second linear and boosting) will use the following as the independent variables

+-   “num_hrefs” (Number of links)

+-   “weekday_is_monday” (Was the article published on a Monday?)

+-   “weekday_is_tuesday” (Was the article published on a Tuesday?)

+-   “weekday_is_wednesday” {Was the article published on a Wednesday?)

+-   “weekday_is_thursday” (Was the article published on a Thursday?)

+-   “weekday_is_friday” (Was the article published on a Friday?)

+-   “self_reference_avg_sharess” (Avg. shares of referenced articles in Mashable)

 A Linear regression model is a supervised learning technique that is used to predict the value of a variable based on the value of other